Adapted from a recipe in the fabulous Fields of Greens cookbook.

 If using prepared chili sauce or chili powder, and if cooking gluten-free, make sure to purchase gluten-free products.

-2 Add beans to a large pot with 2 1/2 quarts (10 cups) of water.
+2 Cook the beans: Add beans to a large pot with 2 1/2 quarts (10 cups) of water.
 Add oregano, bay leaves, and sage.
 Bring the beans to a boil and reduce heat to a simmer.
 Cook until the beans are soft, but not quite done.
 The time will vary depending on how large, dry, or old your beans are, and if you have pre-soaked them, from anywhere from 30 minutes to an hour and a half.

 4 Fish out and discard the bay leaves, stems of oregano, and sage leaves from the pot of beans.
 Remove, but reserve, extra cooking liquid until there is about 1/2-inch of liquid above beans.